 United Airlines flies to every continent except Antarctica, giving you plenty of options to use your United MileagePlus miles.
 While United has seen some major rewards devaluations over the last few years, its frequent flyer program is still a great option for both foreign and domestic travel.
 United has moved away from a published chart for set award redemptions.
 Instead, it publishes the minimum cost of a flight on its interactive award map.
 You’ll have to check specific reservations to see the actual cost of an award flight.

 One benefit of United MileagePlus that sets it apart from other frequent flyer programs is its Excursionist perk.
 This perk gives you one leg of a multi-city itinerary for free if your trip meets the perk’s qualifications.
 The details can get a little complicated, but you can use this perk to make your United miles take you a long way.
 It’s definitely worth checking out if you plan to take a round-trip international flight.

 How to earn United miles

 There are a couple of great credit card options for earning United miles.
-The United℠ Explorer Card earns you a sign up bonus of 60k bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-Plus, an additional 10k bonus miles after you spend $6,000 in the first 6 months.
+The United℠ Explorer Card earns you a sign up bonus of 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
 You’ll also enjoy some cool perks like a free checked bag and a credit for either Global Entry or TSA Precheck.
-Another great option is the Chase Sapphire Preferred® Card, which earns Ultimate Rewards points that you can transfer to United MileagePlus along with several other partner programs.
+Another great option is the Chase Sapphire Preferred® Card, which earns Ultimate Rewards® points that you can transfer to United MileagePlus along with several other partner programs.

 American Airlines AAdvantage